- How to Make Infographics in PowerPoint Using Templates (Quickstart Video)

 Another reason to use a stacked bar chart is that you can segment the data.
 In the example built into the infographic PowerPoint template, you can use these stacked bars to show different product lines or types of business within the company.

 If you need to customize the data bars, make sure to select the chart and switch to the Design > Edit Data option.
 You can add your figures to the chart to supplant the placeholders.

 3. Introduce the Culture

-Slide design 30 is a nice, abstract chart that's flexible enough to be used for a variety of purposes.
-I think it works well as a culture slide, where you can list some of the key values and benefits to working for the company.
-Again, it represents a modest upgrade over a lengthy, text-based slide that could quickly lose attention.
+Slide design 30 is a nice, abstract chart that's flexible enough to be used for various purposes.
+It works well as a culture slide, where you can list some of the key values and benefits of working for the company.
+Again, it represents a modest upgrade over a lengthy, text-based slide that could lose attention.

 4. Describe the Targeted Candidates

 On slide 48, you'll find a neat slide design with a brain graphic.
-In a recruiting pitch, this slide could work to list the characteristics of the candidates that you're looking for.
+In a recruiting pitch, this slide could list the characteristics of the candidates you're looking for.